~ an essay on the 1954 novel I Am Legend, by Richard Matheson

 “THE STRENGTH OF THE vampire is that no one will believe in him.”~ Dr. Van Helsing / Thank you, Dr. Van Helsing, he thought, putting down his copy Of “Dracula.”
 He sat staring moodily at the bookcase, listening to Brahms’ second piano concerto, a whisky sour in his right hand, a cigarette between his lips.
 It was true.
 The book was a hodgepodge of superstitions and soap-opera clichés, but that line was true; no one had believed in them, and how could they fight something they didn’t even believe in?

-Throughout history, often it is our myths ultimately trumping our sciences, because of our instincts and our psychology and our fears.
+Throughout history, often it is our myths ultimately trumping our sciences, our emotions and despairs overtaking our rationality and our aspirations.
+One could argue this is because of our instincts, our psychology, our fears.

 Our most powerful myths, in the form of beliefs about this world (politics & morality) and the potentiality of the next (religion & spirituality), forge worldviews within humanity.
 Worldviews create reality for an individual, and as a collective, they build the world we come to reside in in the form of social bonds and norms, systems and structures.
 Materially, our most widespread political, economic and social systems rely upon historical, reality-based evidence and economics, as objectively presented to the people as a human being can hope to communicate.
 But even so, these systems — oligarchy or democracy, capitalism or socialism, individualism or collectivism — are all mythic in the sense that they ultimately rely upon an underlying belief within their constituents about what is good in this world, and about what people will be motivated to do within their reign.
 Theories about human relationships to freedom, responsibility, cooperation, power, control — and how they may be combined to create the most well-being for a society (or the most wealth…) — dominate the conversations of these systems and structures and their development throughout history.